-Below, I have included some elements of my teaching portfolio.
+Below are several elements of my teaching portfolio.
 I appreciate any feedback you might want to share with me as this teaching portfolio is a constantly evolving work.

 Statement of Teaching and Learning Philosophy

-I believe that the statement of teaching and learning philosophy is best conceived of as a conversation.
+A statement of teaching and learning philosophy is best conceived of as a conversation.
 Conversations can be improved by involving fellow educators and learners.
 So, my statement is publicly available in its entirety here and I welcome comments.

 Teaching Awards and Educational Distinctions